Inbox by Gmail: Reception

 David Pierce of The Verge praised the service, writing that it was "minimalist and lovely, full of layers and easy to navigate.
 It's remarkably fast and smooth on all platforms, and far better on iOS than the Gmail app".
 However, he criticized the app's low density of information, with only a few emails visible on the screen at a time, making it "a bit of a challenge" for users who need to go through "hundreds of emails" every day.
 Although positive that "Inbox feels a lot like the future of email", Pierce wrote that there was "plenty of algorithm tweaking and design condensing to do", with particular attention needed on a "compact view" for denser view of information on the screen.

 Sarah Mitroff of CNET also praised Inbox, writing, "Not only is it visually appealing, it's also full of features that help you find every message you need, when you need it".
 She added that users must "give up the control" to organize their email, and that it "won't vibe with everyone", but admitted that "if you're willing ... the app will reward you with a smarter and cleaner inbox."
 Mitroff noted that, initially, users had to coach the app about which bundle was appropriate for certain emails, writing, "It's a tedious process at first, by [sic] in just a few days Inbox starts to get it right."
 Regarding any downsides of the service, Mitroff wrote that "Inbox has a built-in strategy for managing your emails that works best on its own.
 Anyone who already has a system for organizing their emails will likely find themselves fighting Google's system".

 Discontinuation and legacy

 Google ended the service in March 2019.
 Google called Inbox "a great place to experiment with new ideas" and noted that many of those ideas had been migrated to Gmail.
 The company wanted, going forward, to focus its resources on a single email system.

 Several services, like Shortwave, attempted to resurrect some of the features of Inbox by Gmail to attract its old users.

 Similarly, Inbox Reborn, an actively maintained browser extension developed by a team of volunteer developers from around the world since 2018, aims to recreate the core features and visual style of Inbox by Gmail within the standard Gmail interface.
 The project continues to focus on preserving functionalities such as email bundling and streamlined workflows to provide users with a familiar productivity experience.

+Afterwards, most people moved to Spark, Spike, or Newton.
+According to a product manager at Google, a "more focused approach" regarding email was the company's goal.
+This is likely the reason they moved away from Inbox.